Zimbra-Community/zimlet-provisioning/README.md

 If you call the API before the user logs on for the first time, that user will see/use the values set via the API immediate.
 If you update existing users, it takes a while (Zimbra cache) before the user sees/uses the new values.
 You can restart mailbox to make the change immediate or try an find our how Zimbra cache works (good luck with that).

-### Donations

-If you find it useful and want to support continued development, you can make donations via:
-- PayPal: info@barrydegraaff.tk
-- Bank transfer: IBAN NL55ABNA0623226413 ; BIC ABNANL2A